dj-io/blu/README.md

 - This sets the ENV variable to dev, which ensures the script loads .env.dev and enables developer-specific features.

-**3. Using Developer Mode:**
+### Using Developer Mode

-**Available Commands**

 Developer mode commands are available for contributors to streamline package development, testing, and deployment.
 These commands allow developers to rebuild and deploy apollo.

+---

+**Available Commands**

 1. **Build**